Redwood Middle School & SUSD Instrumental Music

 Picture

-Jonathan Jow's journey into the professional music realm has its starting points rooted in Saratoga’s music programs.
-He has been teaching in Saratoga for eleven years, first as the music program assistant for three years, thoroughly enjoyed a year as one of two elementary music teachers, and currently serves as the lead music director at Redwood Middle School, 5th grade band co-teacher, and Saratoga USD instrumental coordinator.
-A regular face to Saratoga music students since the Fall of 2006, Mr. Jow has actually been involved coaching and teaching music in the community since graduating from Saratoga High School more than a decade ago.
+Jonathan Jow's journey into the professional music realm is rooted in Saratoga’s music programs.
+He has been teaching in Saratoga for 19 years, first as the music program assistant for three years, thoroughly enjoyed a year as one of two elementary music teachers, and currently serves as the lead music director at Redwood Middle School.
+A regular face to Saratoga music students since the Fall of 2006, Mr. Jow has actually been involved coaching and teaching music in the community since graduating from Saratoga High School more than two decades ago.
 Embedded in his teaching comes a genuine love of the very same programs for which he now works.
 He is alumnus of the current "era" of SUSD and Saratoga High music programs including its very first strings class during his fourth grade school year, the Redwood choir, concert bands, marching bands, jazz bands, and even guard for a winter season.

-Mr. Jow attended U.C.
-Berkeley for his undergraduate education and received a B.A. in Mass Communications/Media Studies as well as a minor in Music.
+Mr. Jow is a U.C.
+Berkeley graduate with a B.A. in Mass Communications/Media Studies and a minor in Music.
 He graduated with high distinction in general scholarship (magna cum laude) and highest honors in his major.
 His academic excellence yielded him invitations and membership into the Golden Key International Honour Society and Phi Beta Kappa.
-Soon after graduating from Cal, Mr. Jow continued his studies in music at San Jose State University, from which he received his music credential to pursue a career in education.
+Soon after graduating from Cal, Mr. Jow continued his studies in music at San Jose State University, from which he received his music education credential.
 In addition to his academics, he studied saxophone with Professor Dale Wolford, played in the SJSU Saxophone Ensemble, the SJSU Symphonic Band under the direction of Dr. Diana Hollinger, and the SJSU Wind Ensemble under the direction of Dr. Edward Harris.
 In addition to teaching, Mr. Jow has also served as an Area Representative for CMEA Bay Section from 2012-2015.

 String Orchestra Director & 5th Grade Instrumental Music